adaj/sensingbee/README.md

 ## Authors

-This project was developed by [Adelson Araujo Jr](https://adaj.github.io).
+This project was developed by [Adelson de Araujo](https://adaj.github.io).

 ## License